 In figure 12.11, we see a set of experts and a gating network that chooses one of the experts as a function of the input.
 In a hierarchical mixture of experts, we replace each expert with a complete system of mixture of experts in a recursive manner (Jordan and Jacobs 1994).
-This architecture may be seen as a decision tree (chapter 9) where gating networks can be seen as decision nodes.
-When the gating network is linear, this is like the linear multivariate decision tree discussed in section 9.6.
-The difference is that the gating network does not make a hard decision but takes a weighted sum of contributions coming from the children.
-Leaf nodes are linear models, and their predictions are averaged and propagated up the tree.
-The root gives the final output, which is a weighted average of all of the leaves.
-This is a soft decision tree as opposed to the decision trees we saw before where only one path from the root to a leaf is taken.

 Once an architecture is chosen-namely, the depth, the experts, and the gating models-the whole tree can be learned from a labeled sample.
-Jordan and Jacobs (1994) derive both gradient descent and EM learning rules for such an architecture.
+Jordan and Jacobs (1994) derive both gradient descent and EM learning rules for such an architecture (see exercise 9).